-Grant Type Needs Assessment or Strategic Plans Purpose: Provide funding for costs associated with conducting needs assessments or strategic plans.
+Grant Type Purpose: Provide funding for costs associated with conducting needs assessments or strategic plans.
 Eligibility Details: Available to organizations recognized as public charities by the IRS.
 Special Factors: Quality and experience of any contractors or consultants the applicant organization has selected to help develop the assessment or plan.
 Date of last strategic plan and how well the applicant is able to demonstrate that it used the strategic plan to make changes within its organization, the community, or amongst its client base.
 The Fund strongly encourages agencies whose service territory encompasses a larger area that the Fund's Service area to consider this type of grant to help assess the unique and specific needs of the Fund's Service Area, and report on those separately, for example, within the final assessment/plan or as an appendix thereto.
 Applicant will be required to submit the final written product (the needs assessment or the strategic plan) to TPF as part of the final report to close the grant out.
 Matching Funds: None required, but the amount of matching funds from other sources will be considered by the Fund's Board of Directors.
-Maximum The amount of the grant will be limited to the percentage of the project that can be Amount of Grant: attributable to having a direct impact on the communities and residents within TPF's service area.
-Timing Default quarterly application deadlines
+Maximum The amount of the grant will be limited to the percentage of the project that can be Amount attributable to having a direct impact on the communities and residents within TPF's of Grant: service area.
+Timing Default quarterly application deadlines a.
+Purpose.
+The Fund makes municipal grants in order to improve the quality of life for the residents of the Service Area by funding projects that further the purposes for which the Fund was created.
+These grants are not intended to displace, replace, nor supplant any dollars that are available to Municipalities.